suardi26/Java-Basic/IO Stream/README.md

 - <samp>BufferedReader is a class that is used to read data from file to memory via File Reader.</samp>

-- BufferedWriter is a class that is used to write data from memory to memory and can be passed to the destination file via File Writer using the 'flush' method.
+- <samp>BufferedWriter is a class that is used to write data from memory to memory and can be passed to the destination</samp>

+  <samp>file via File Writer using the 'flush' method.</samp>

-- Scanner is a class that is used to read and process data from input files or from input data.
+- <samp>Scanner is a class that is used to read and process data from input files or from input data.</samp>

-- String Tokenizer is a class that is used to manage String values, with this class we can divide long string values,
+- <samp>String Tokenizer is a class that is used to manage String values, with this class we can divide long string values,</samp>

-  into several words or parts based on the specified delimiter.
+  <samp>into several words or parts based on the specified delimiter.</samp>

-- StringTokenizer class default parameters: tab ('\t'), new line ('\n'), carriage return('\r') and can be defined by yourself.
+- <samp>StringTokenizer class default parameters: tab ('\t'), new line ('\n'), carriage return('\r') and can be defined by yourself.</samp>

-- For more details, please open Main.java in repositories suardi26/Java-Basic/IO Stream/src/com/practice/
+- <samp>For more details, please open Main.java in repositories suardi26/Java-Basic/IO Stream/src/com/practice/</samp>

-- Have a nice day.
+- <samp>Have a nice day.</samp>